-The Department of Mathematics offers two Master of Science degrees and two Master of Education degrees in mathematics.
+The Department of Mathematics offers a master of science degree (with two possible concentrations) and two master of education degrees in mathematics.
 These programs are designed to prepare students for doctoral research, and teaching in colleges and public schools, and to provide the mathematical background needed to pursue careers in applied mathematics, statistics, computer science, business, industry, and many other areas.

 On rare occasion, a student may be granted conditional admission if his/her grade point average is less than a 2.75.
 This student will be required to meet conditions stipulated by the department.